donejs/donejs/docs/guides/place-my-order.md

 Unit tests should be able to run by themselves without the need for an API server.
 This is where [fixtures](http://canjs.com/doc/can-fixture.html) come in.
 Fixtures allow us to mock requests to the REST API with data that we can use for tests or demo pages.
 Default fixtures will be provided for every generated model.
 Now we'll add more realistic fake data by updating `src/models/fixtures/states.js` to:

 @sourceref ../../guides/place-my-order/steps/create-test/states.js
-@highlight 3-6
+@highlight 4-7

 Update `src/models/fixtures/cities.js` to look like:

 @sourceref ../../guides/place-my-order/steps/create-test/cities.js
-@highlight 3-6
+@highlight 4-7

-And we also need to provide a restaurant list according to the selected city and state in `src/models/fixtures/restaurants.js`:
+Update `src/models/fixtures/restaurants.js` to look like:

 @sourceref ../../guides/place-my-order/steps/create-test/restaurants.js
+@highlight 4-30

+And we also need to specify that the restaurant list should be filtered to only restaurants in the selected city and state by updating `src/models/restaurants.js`:

+@sourceref ../../guides/place-my-order/steps/create-test/restaurants_model.js
-@highlight 3-36
+@highlight 15-22

 #### Test the view model